Nanibucky/Maistro/README.md

 - **UpdateMemory Function**:
   - A function used to update the memory components based on the type of information received.

+## .env file
+   - Create a environment with    OPENAI_API_KEY="Your-openai-api-key"

+## Running LangGraph Studio

+To observe the application in a graphical format using LangGraph Studio, follow these steps:

+1. Ensure Docker is running in the background.
+2. Provide the application studio path to LangGraph Studio.
+3. Start LangGraph Studio to visualize the application's behavior and memory updates.

 ## Conclusion

 The Memory Agent is designed to be a helpful companion, streamlining task management and personal information tracking.
-Its ability to adapt and update based on user interactions makes it a powerful tool for enhancing productivity and organization.
+Its ability to adapt and update based on user interactions makes it a powerful tool for managing tasks and personal information efficiently.